mr-loop-1/its/README.md

 # Issue Tracking System with git (its-git)

+### !!
+Files named ui.jsx and ui folder are open-source ui components modified according to the app !!

 A full stack application using MongoDb, ReactJs and NodeJs which is a **new and innovative** approach to how bug trackers are used in the software development world.

 ## Inspiration